-The ASE devices, commonly called speed cameras or photo radar, have until recently been located on Dundas Street East and Lesmount Avenue in Toronto-Danforth ward, and on Kingston and Spruce Hill roads in Beaches-East York ward.
+The ASE devices, commonly called speed cameras or photo radar, have until recently been located on Laughton and

 The new locations where you’ll have to watch your speeding in this area are:

-Leslieville businesses complaining about a series of break-ins last weekend may have got an answer from the police.
-Today the police released information on a suspect in the break-ins — and it turns out to be a man they were already seeking after a similar series of store break-ins in the west end.
+Today the police released information on a suspect in break-ins in the Queen Street East area last weekend — and it turns out to be a man they were already seeking for a similar series of store break-ins on Dundas Street West and Ossington Avenue.

 Images of the man being sought for both break-and-enter sprees were released by police.
 See the full story.

 Vehicle sought in failing-to-remain investigation